TheShoutingParrot/vgcp/README.md

 vgcp is a simple graphical chess UI which uses SDL2 and is written in C.

+vgcp has been tested on Ubuntu, Void Linux and MacOS.

 ## Usage

 If you wish to edit the software's (compilation) options then edit the definitions in [include/config.h](include/config.h).